elindstr/oah-search/readme.md

 ## Project Overview

-The California Office of Administrative Hearings (OAH) is a quasi-judicial tribunal that conducts formal adjudicatory hearings for thousands of state and local governmental agencies in California.
+The California Office of Administrative Hearings (OAH) is a quasi-judicial tribunal that conducts formal adjudicatory hearings for thousands of state and local public agencies in California.
 OAH annually issues tens of thousands of decisions.
-Its decisions are binding on the litigants and can be cited as persuasive precedent by litigants in other cases.

-Although its decisions constitute public records accessible to the public under the California Public Records Act (CPRA)[^1], the vast majority of OAH decisions are in reality not publicly accessible because OAH does not publish its decisions.
+Although its decisions constitute public records accessible to the public under the California Public Records Act[^1], the vast majority of OAH decisions are in reality not publicly accessible because OAH does not publish its decisions.

 This is a project to make OAH decisions regarding public school teachers accessible online.